Jem commonly undertakes Building surveys and reports clients in respect of domestic and commercial premises.

 It will also highlight any problems such as damp and subsidence and point out anything that doesn’t meet current Building Regulations.
 The inspection is thorough but non-intrusive and only surface level issues can be identified.
 The report will include comment to the effect that “the survey only covers those items clearly visible at the time of inspection and no comment is being made on any concealed structure or fabric”.

-Homebuyer’s report can also include information such as how much the property is worth on the market and how much it would cost to completely rebuild the property if it was destroyed and couldn’t be repaired.
+Homebuyer’s report can also include information such as how much it would cost to completely rebuild the property if it was destroyed and couldn’t be repaired.

 A Full Structural Report